lukescott/es-type-hinting/README.md

     let {x: xcoord = defaultValue} = point;
     ```

-The goal of this proposal is to intoroduce a simple syntax for type hinting in JavaScript that is compatible with existing features.
+The goal of this proposal is to introduce a simple syntax for type hinting in JavaScript that is compatible with existing features.

 ### Examples ###